Let There Be Light(house)! SmartCrawl Now Integrates Lighthouse SEO Scan Feature

 For example, to see MozRank data, you will need to connect to your Moz account by providing your API credentials (Access ID and Secret Key).

 Checking SEO tools via the Hub interface is visually pleasing, useful, and convenient, as users can view all their sites’ scores in the same place.
-And, this can be done in tandem with accessing the information through the WP plugin dashboard, or instead of it.
+And, this can be done in addition to accessing the information through the WP plugin dashboard, or in tandem with it.
 It’s really nice having the option for both.

 - Single Source Testing

 With SmartCrawl’s Lighthouse SEO integration, users can check Desktop and Mobile audits, at the same time, from the same place.
 (On console, you would need to do this separately for each device.)

 SmartCrawl provides users with fixes for any issues directly in its UI.
 (Disclaimer: there are some audits that do not.)

 SmartCrawl shows best practices & contextual help for each audit.
 (On console, you would be redirected to a separate Docs page.)